nikslab/niks-mailerlite/README.md

 1. **How to scale the WRITE endpoint?**

 There is not much we can do to scale a WRITE endpoint because new subscribers have to be written to the database.
 It's just a scaling of the infrastructure, so more load balanced servers or something like AWS Lambda.
-I am not checking if the subscribers are in the database already (see Design notes), so there is nothing else that can be done.
+I am not checking if the subscribers are in the database already (see *Notes on design*), so there is nothing else that can be done.
 Using something like Redis is possible if there really are a lot of repeat requests to WRITE.
 In that case a Redis/Memcache solution might be helpful.
 I'd have to know the ratio of repeat requests to judge if it would improve things.

  Scaling a READ endpoint is a different question.
 Two ways to do this.
 For simple lookups by e-mail address TEXT FILES can be created with the JSON response.
 This is very effective because the load is entirely switched to the web server.
 I have actually done this on a project.
 There are limits to this mainly in the number of files that can be had on a system (inodes).
 So that would depend on how many records there are.
 I created a test file with this project, so you can see for example http://localhost/api/email/niks.work.goog@gmail.com it's just a JSON API response as text file.